-Using the Pythagorean theorem, you can find the base, b, of a right triangle if you know the lengths of the height, h, and the hypotenuse.
+Using the Pythagorean theorem, you can find the base, a, of a right triangle if you know the lengths of the height, b, and the hypotenuse.
 Since the hypotenuse squared is equal to the height squared plus the base squared, then:

 For a triangle with a hypotenuse of 5 inches and a height of 3 inches, find the base squared:

-Since b^2 equals 16, then b equals the number that, when squared, makes 16.
+Since b^2 equals 9 , then a equals the number that, when squared, makes 16.
 When you multiply 4 by 4, you get 16, so the square root of 16 is 4.
 The triangle has a base that is 4 inches long.

 The Greek philosopher and mathematician, Pythagoras, or one of his disciples, is attributed with the discovery of the mathematical theorem still used today to calculate the dimensions of a right triangle.
 To complete the calculations, you must know the dimensions of the longest side of the geometric shape, the hypotenuse, as well as another one of its sides.

 Pythagoras migrated to Italy in about 532 BCE because of the political climate in his own country.
 Besides being credited with this theorem, Pythagoras -- or one of the members of his brotherhood -- also determined the significance of numbers in music.
 None of his writings have survived, which is why scholars don't know if it was Pythagoras himself who discovered the theorem or one of the many students or disciples who were members of the Pythagorean brotherhood, a religious or mystical group whose principles influenced the work of Plato and Aristotle.